 Hey, how strange to run into you here!
 Have you noticed a familiar face popping up in different places?
 If you live in a small town, there's a good chance of that happening, but in a larger community, it is actually quite unusual to accidentally bump into the same people in different locations.
 If this does happen to you, think back to whether you have mentioned where you're going to visit in advance.

 Who would know and how?
 Have you posted on Facebook or Twitter that you're going to the cinema, or have you started a new hobby?
 If the person you keep seeing around seems to back away or hide from you, then it might well be worth investigating further.
 What should you do?
 Keep a diary, noting the details of the encounters and any ways that your movements could have been anticipated.

 And this applies online too.
 Suppose you are a member of several online communities and notice another user appearing on the different sites or networks you use.
 In that case, it is a good idea to exercise some caution.
 A particular sign is if a reference is made to comments you have posted in a different place.
 What should you do?
 In the meantime, be very discreet about revealing personal details.
 If you have concrete concerns, contact the moderators or management.

-Have you started receiving a large volume of emails, texts, letters or phone calls from an unknown, or mysterious, contact?
-These may not be unfriendly messages, but if you haven't asked for them, or have explicitly requested they cease, then you will have to take action.
+Have you started receiving a large volume of emails, texts, letters or phone calls from an unknown or mysterious contact?
+These may not be unfriendly messages, but if you haven't asked for them or explicitly requested they cease, you will have to take action.
 What should you do?
-Don't throw away or delete the evidence, you may need it.
-Install a recording device, or tracking system on your phone/computer.
+Please don't throw away or delete the evidence; you may need it.
+Install a recording device or tracking system on your phone/computer.
 Or if the problem is via mail, contact the Post Office and request a temporary re-direct of your post.
 If the problem persists, do contact the police as soon as possible.